Why can’t I be hypnotised?

 It doesn’t matter that it’s about driving anxiety, it’ll still show you how to hypnotise yourself.

 Part 2 – How to become hypnotised

-If you have ticked yes to all the 4 things above then there are just 2 things you need to do to be hypnotised:
+If you can tick yes to all 4 things above then there are just 2 things you need to do to be hypnotised:

 - Bypass the critical faculty

 How to bypass the critical faculty (and what it is!)

 The critical faculty is like a security guard in your mind.
 Whenever someone says anything to you, it analyses it and decides whether to let the suggestion in or reject it.

 If a stranger tells you to hand over your car keys then you’ll reject that suggestion because you don’t want to.